To make the most out of the features offered by the ASTR package,

 In our case, the dataset is fine.
 We might want to check on the missing values in the copper isotope data because apparently there was something wrong with the Excel file.
 In case of the lead isotope data, however, they are intentional (they were not measured for samples from group A).

-Having a closer look on the imported data set shows, that ASTR did one more thing:
+Having a closer look on the imported data set shows, that ASTR did two more things:

 data